Home Page of All Travelogues, (now at dawnkramer.info)

 The tree was gone, gone forever, but Katamah will go on, finishing their wall, protecting all the work they were in the midst of.

 At the end of the day, we went down to the beach, turned right and walked down to the the point where some people were swimming.
-The woman said that it was pretty easy to get in and out of.
+A woman said that it was pretty easy to get in and out of.
 It turned out it was really easy.
 The sand was in good shape, soft underfoot and the waves gentle.
 I went in and swam for awhile while Dawn waded around.
-Tomorrow we will bring our full face mask.
+Tomorrow we will bring our full face snorkel mask.
 Later we met an Italian couple from near Rome.
 She spoke English and translated for her husband.
 We shared travel adventures with them and maybe will see them at the Jack Sprat party on Saturday.
-We waited aound for the sunset proving to ourselves that you don't need a Marguerita to watch the sun go down into the ocean.
+We waited aound for the sunset proving to ourselves that you don't need a Marguerita to watch the sun go down into the ocean. beach front greenery life emerging

 While we waited I took a photo of a leaflet emerging from a rock and Dawn took this fallen tree shot and then the sunset below.

-Here's a house on the beach that we hope is waiting for repair and a photo of a foundation for Katamah's new wall.
+On the left is a house on the beach that we hope is waiting for repair and a photo of a foundation for Katamah's new wall.
 Can this building be salvaged?
 We found out later that they will reclaim the materials but not try to save the house.

 Dinner at Frenchman's Bay:

 The music was loud.
 They were setting up for Karaoke night.
 A few diners were scattered around. we decided to stay and Dawn ordered a Dark and Stormy and I decided on a Piña Colado as tribute to Jimmy.
 I talked to the owner, Elizabeth, who was sitting at the bar, keeping an eye on things.
 They are mostly restored, but are waiting for the visitors to return.
 We decided to stay to have dinner and found the quietest place to have our meal, jerked king crab for me and grilled red snapper for Dawn.
 It was was very good although I had to spend some time washing the sauce off of my hands and forearms.
-We solved the issue of loud music by going back in the bar area and dancing up a storm.
+We solved the issue of loud music by going back into the bar area and dancing up a storm.
 The evening started out a little rough but ended up just fine.
 A couple of days later, Andrew told us that he had heard from Elisabeth that "We had danced up a storm."
 Andrew continued that it is a pretty small town and everything gets around.

 (go to top)